 Bolivian law states that any errors made by the attorney or legal representative are his or her own responsibility.
 Therefore, before signing or assuming any action you must be sure of what you are going to decide.

-A legal representative in Bolivia must be aware of all the responsibilities that this implies.
+A legal representative must be aware of all the responsibilities that this implies.
 In relation to debts with the National Tax Services (Servicios de Impuestos Nacionales – SIN), the legal representative, in case of non-payment of any type of tax, is responsible and will be notified as their name appears in the database of the National Tax Service.

 The person who had been appointed as legal representative at the time can be released from all debts and liabilities if they prove that their dissociation with the company had been done by a power of attorney of that company.